oadaeh/checkmail/README.txt

 OVERVIEW
 --------
-The Checkmail module checks a POP3 or IMAP e-mail account and prints one or more of the following: the total number of e-mail in your INBOX, the number of recent (new) e-mail (IMAP only), the number of unread e-mail (IMAP only), the total size of the e-mail in your mailbox.
+The Checkmail module checks a POP3 or IMAP e-mail account and prints one or more of the following: the total number of e-mail messages in your INBOX, the number of recent (new) e-mail messages (IMAP only), the number of unread e-mail messages (IMAP only), the total size of the e-mail messages in your mailbox.

 NOTE: If you turn off the cache setting for the block, it will query the e-mail server on every page load where the block is displayed.
 It is a good